idameitil/sdpl-utilizing-gts/README.md

 This will create the folder `data/wzy/ssn-clusterings/clustering/[timestamp]` which contains a folder `clusters` with fasta files for all the clusters and jobscripts for making MSAs, a `metadata.txt`, `info.txt`, `clusters.tsv`, `included.txt`, `network`, `report.md` and `submit.sh`.
 Then, it copies all this to the HPC.

-On the HPC, run sh /work3/idamei/ssn-clusterings/clustering/[timestamp]/submit.sh.
+On the HPC, run `sh /work3/idamei/ssn-clusterings/clustering/[timestamp]/submit.sh`.

 When all jobs are finished (check with bstat), run locally: `scp -r idamei@transfer.gbar.dtu.dk:/work3/idamei/ssn-clusterings/clustering/[timestamp]/clusters/ data/wzy/ssn-clusterings/clustering/[timestamp]`